birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 * A large fuel storage tank, which the party uses to refill both the bubble car and the plasma torch.

 * A dock with two small metal skiffs of a design that looks similar to the bubble car, and with similar controls.
-One of the skiffs has a nautical chart showing safe approach routes for an island about five miles wide.
+One of the skiffs has a nautical chart showing safe approach routes for a roughly circular island, about five miles wide.

 * Also docked is a galley that appears to be of standard Thulean make and design.
 It's empty, but shows signs that a bloody struggle took place on its deck.